Deforestation in Haiti: Estimates of forest loss

 An earlier study, published in 2018 found <1% forest cover using a sophisticated "time series" analysis of satellite imagery that was able to distinguish primary forest, also called old-growth forest.
 Authors of that 2018 study also determined why a previous satellite imagery analysis published in 2014 found a much higher (32%) percentage of forest cover.
 Authors of that 2014 study had used the UN global standard definition of what constitutes a "forest" (10% canopy cover), and did not use a time-series analysis to detect primary forest.
 Primary forest is the most important forest for the preservation of biodiversity.
 Consequently, the loss of primary forest is the greatest threat to species survival.

-Based on the most complete study of forest cover and deforestation in Haiti, primary forest in the country declined from 4.4% to 0.32% between 1988 and 2016.
+Based on one study of forest cover in Haiti, primary forest in the country declined from 4.4% to 0.32% between 1988 and 2016.
 Those authors estimated that the first of the 50 largest mountains in Haiti lost all of its primary forest (i.e., became "bald") in 1986, and only eight of those 50 mountains had any remaining primary forest by 2016.

 In a letter that followed this publication, it was argued that the unusually-strict forest cover definition, which deviated not only from the United Nations standard, resulted in a low forest cover estimate that discounted other known forest types in Haiti, and would have "negative policy reverberations and implications globally".
-The academic authors of the 2018 study believed the critique from the authors of this letter (policy-makers and practitioners) amounted to "sugarcoating the truth” and that the "best and most-effective policies will follow from unbiased conclusions”.
+The academic authors of the 2018 study believed the critique from the authors of this letter (policy-makers and practitioners) amounted to "sugarcoating the truth" and that the "best and most-effective policies will follow from unbiased conclusions".

 Environmental efforts

+Since 2015, the Food and Agricultural Organization of the United Nations (FAO) has initiated the Action Against Desertification in Haiti.
+The program has implemented the following: